Yue-Chen-YC/reading-log/_posts/Individual-difference/2025-08-25-screening-overall.md

 - 3 x 3 design?
 - fear verb, source verb, preceiver verb (pa, shuo, gaosu)
 - animate noun, collective noun, animate plural noun (John, university, friends)
-  -  ziji maybe more likely to bound withe singular nouns like john, and if we do not add another level of plural nouns, this might be a part of nature for the collective noun, since they maybe plural by nature, and this maybe a confounding varible.
+  -  ziji may be more likely to bound withe singular nouns like john, and if we do not add another level of plural nouns, this might be a part of nature for the collective noun, since they maybe plural by nature, and this maybe a confounding varible.

 ## Before experiment
-- ask participants to rate the animacy AND plurality of the nouns first from 1-10 to create a gradient effect, becuase some collective nouns maybe more animate than others, then select the top-rated collective nouns from the survey
+- ask participants to rate the animacy AND plurality of the nouns first from 1-10 to create a gradient effect, becuase some collective nouns may be more animate than others, then select the top-rated collective nouns from the survey

 ## experiment
 - reaction time